-Management, operations and claims services are provided under a management agreement with Casualty.
+Management, operations and claims services are provided under a management agreement with Progressive Casualty Insurance Company ("Casualty"), an insurance affiliate domiciled in Ohio.
 Under the terms of the agreement, the Company is provided underwriting and loss adjustment services for business produced in exchange for a management fee based on the Company's use of services.